Testimonials from Youth Sports Parents, Administrators & Coaches

-I just wanted to let you know that i really enjoyed your presentation in Wichita, it really hit home with me and i am getting the "sunshine jar" tomorrow.
-I guess what i have learned is that happiness can be learned and i am very inspired and motivated (yes i know the difference between the two now) to help my son learn how to respond in a positive way rather than negative to situation that are thrown at him.
+I just wanted to let you know that I really enjoyed your presentation in Wichita, it really hit home with me and I am getting the "sunshine jar" tomorrow.
+I guess what I have learned is that happiness can be learned and I am very inspired and motivated (yes I know the difference between the two now) to help my son learn how to respond in a positive way rather than negative to situations that are thrown at him.

 Sincerely, Katya Meier

-I really, truly feel like my son had a breakthru this weekend after months of discussion.
-I believe the knowledge provided by the Chump to Champ webinar gave me the tools to drive a impactful dialogue with my son to help him 'see' the reason he needed to change.
-I know it's a long road and we'll have set backs, but it was AWESOME to see him really PLAY and smile from ear to ear the whole time !!
+I really, truly feel like my son had a breakthrough this weekend after months of discussion.
+I believe the knowledge provided by the Chump to Champ webinar gave me the tools to drive an impactful dialogue with my son to help him 'see' the reason he needed to change.
+I know it's a long road and we'll have setbacks, but it was AWESOME to see him really PLAY and smile from ear to ear the whole time !!
 THANKS !!!!!